PEtab-dev/PEtab/doc/documentation_data_format.rst

 - ``conditionId`` [STRING, NOT NULL]

   Unique identifier for the simulation/experimental condition, to be referenced by the measurement table described below.
+Must consist only of upper and lower case letters, digits and underscores, and must not start with a digit.

 - ``conditionName`` [STRING, OPTIONAL]